JasonEl1/daylio-habo-stats/README.md

 `daylio.py` and `habo.py` are general use scripts containing helpful functions for working with the output files.

 `line.py` generates a line graph of Habo habit completion (%) and Daylio mood over time with a rolling average.
+The `--habo` or `--daylio` options can optionally be used (after optional date arguments) to only display the Habo completion plot or the Daylio  plot.
+Example: `python3 line.py 2024-01-01 2024-12-31 --daylio`.

 `scatter.py` generates a scatter plot of Habo habit completion (%) vs Daylio mood

 `habit_effects.py` generates statistics of the effects of each Habo habit on Daylio mood as well as a bar graph